mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl group channel enable].
+   This command will be replaced in a future release with the mmctl command `mmctl group channel enable <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-group-channel-enable>`__.

 Description
     Enables group constraint on the specified channel.
 When a channel is group constrained, channel membership is managed by linked groups instead of managed by manually adding and removing users.